VinAIResearch/PhoDisfluency/README.md

 # PhoDisfluency: Disfluency Detection for Vietnamese

 PhoDisfluency is a dataset for Vietnamese disfluency detection task, consisting of about 6K Vietnamese utterances with nearly 14K manual annotations over two disfluency types (Reparandum and Interregnum).
-The construction of PhoDisfluency and experimental results can be found in our [W-NUT 2022 paper](to-be-updated):
+The construction of PhoDisfluency and experimental results can be found in our [W-NUT 2022 paper](https://openreview.net/forum?id=h4nCnGS8Ago):

 	@inproceedings{PhoDisfluency,
 	    title     = {{Disfluency Detection for Vietnamese}},
-	    author    = {Mai Hoang Dao and Thinh Hung Truong and Dat Quoc Nguyen}, booktitle = {The 8th Workshop on Noisy User-generated Text (W-NUT)}, year      = {2022}
+	    author    = {Mai Hoang Dao and Thinh Hung Truong and Dat Quoc Nguyen}, booktitle = {Proceedings of the 8th Workshop on Noisy User-generated Text (W-NUT)}, year      = {2022}
 	}